 Life Learned How To Learn

 Again, for life to exist required the huge molecules forming deep in the ocean to become stable and reproduce.
 Those stable molecules of life that formed deep in the ocean and learned to reproduce themselves 3.8 billion years ago are called DNA.
-DNA molecules are made up of a double helix connected by rungs that contain information about how to reproduce itself.
+A DNA molecule is made up of a double helix connected by rungs, and it contains all the information necessary to reproduce itself.
 When you cut yourself and then it heals, that happens because your dna has reproduced itself automatically without you having to do anything.